Gnana Soundari (Gemini film)

 Gnana Soundari is a 1948 Indian Tamil-language film produced by Gemini Studios.
-A film by the same name and with a same story (Gnana Soundari) but with a different cast and crew was produced by Citadel Studios and was running successfully when this film was released.
+A film by the same name and with the same story (Gnana Soundari) but with a different cast and crew was produced by Citadel Studios and was running successfully when this film was released.
 This film was a flop and the producer withdrew it from circuits.

 Plot

 Gnanam is the only daughter of King Dharmar.
 From her childhood she is an ardent devotee of Mary, mother of Jesus.
-She is ill-treated by her step mother.
+She is ill-treated by her step-mother.
 She grows into a beautiful young girl and becomes Gnana Soundari.
-The step mother plans to kill her while the king was away.
-Arranged by the step mother, Gnana Soundari is taken to a forest by goons.
+Her step-mother plans to kill her while the king is away.
+Arranged by the step-mother, Gnana Soundari is taken to a forest by goons.
 However, instead of killing her, the goons amputate both her arms and abandon her.
 A prince from a neighboring state comes to the forest for hunting and finds Gnana Soundari.
 He rescues and then falls in love with her.
-In spite of his father's objection the prince marries Gnana Soundari.
+In spite of his father's objection, the prince marries Gnana Soundari.
 But she has not divulged her true identity to him.
-Her father's kingdom is attacked by enemies and the Prince, as a neighbor, helps the father in fighting the enemies.
+Her father's kingdom is attacked by enemies and the Prince, as a neighbor, helps her father in fighting off the attacking army.
 The father (king) learns the whole story.
 Mary restores the arms to Gnana Soundari.